lau1944/snowow/README.md

     snowow init
 ```

 After that, you will see a `snow_app` folder in your resource folder in the application module.

 `api` : This folder is for storing API related files.
 Files suffix with `.http.json` is the JSON file for HTTP method.

 `model` : Declaring Data model in the service

-`configuration.json`: Configuratin json file for Spring configuration.
+`configuration.json`: Configuration json file for Spring configuration.

 ### Configuration

 Currently, configuration.json supports these following properties.

 `debug`: (Boolean) Set the application mode for service, default to `true`

 `appName`: (String) Application name